 Post Ads to Alternative Channels

-Last, but not least we have posting your job ads to alternative sites/channels.
+Last but not least, posting your job ads to alternative sites/channels.
 We all spend hours on the internet every day, so why not use some non-traditional channels for advertising your job roles?
 Some high-profile examples of this are Goldman Sachs promoting their opening job positions on Spotify, Amazon using Tinder, many high-profile companies using Medium as a platform to promote their recruitment etc. On the other side of the spectrum, you can also promote your jobs for free on blogs or even sites like Reddit (note: a personal favourite is /r/forhire).

 If you're looking for the type of people who are willing to go the extra mile to get the job done, who think out of the box and can analyse things from a different perspective then your best bet is to try and directly target those type of people.
 And an amazingly efficient way you can do this is by having an interesting, creative and thought-provoking recruitment strategy.